stefanhendriks/Dune-II---The-Maker/README.md

 TODO
 ----
 - converting to SFML
- - team coloring
- - single click select of units
  - camera should scroll when mouse is on edge of screen
- - collision detection with terrain?
- - collision detection of units

  worked around:
   - player should be able to deselect units (bugged by thor)